fourier/loccur/README.md

 (define-key global-map [(control shift o)] 'loccur-previous-match)
 ```

-Now you can point the cursor to the word and press "Ctrl+o" to hide all lines except those containing this word.
-Moving cursor to the required line and pressing "Ctrl+o" again will shows all the text.
-The good thing about this mode is what you can navigate through the buffer easily.
-"Ctrl+Shift+o" will repeat last search.
+Now you can point the cursor to the word and press `Ctrl+o` to hide all lines except those containing this word.
+Moving cursor to the required line and pressing `Ctrl+o` again will shows all the text.
+The good thing about this mode is what you can navigate through the buffer easily. `Ctrl+Shift+o` will repeat last search.